mikeyudin/TechnologyReadinessTool/README.md

 ### Database Connection Pool

 The applications require a database connection pool in JNDI.

-This is defined in Tomcat’s context.xml file.
+#### JDBC Driver

+The connection pool requires a JDBC driver.
+Download the [MySQL Connection/J](http://dev.mysql.com/downloads/connector/j/) archive.
+The JDBC driver is packaged as a JAR.
+Copy the 'mysql-connector-java-[version]-bin.jar' to the [tomcat_home]/lib directory.

+#### Defining the Connection Pool

+Add a resource element to Tomcat’s [tomcat_home]/conf/context.xml file.

 - [db_username]: The username of a user defined in the MySQL server.
 - [db_password]: The password of the MySQL user.
 - [schema_name]: The schema name that has the tables for the readiness application.
-This should be ‘core’.
+This should be 'core'.
 References to other schemas need to be prefixed in the query.

 ```xml
     <Resource auth="Container"